1978

 Imagination/Shattered/Respectable/Far Away Eyes/Love In Vain/Tumbling

-Dice/Happy/Sweet Little Sixteen/Brown Sugar/Jumping Jack Flash)
+Dice/Happy/Sweet Little Sixteen/Brown Sugar/Jumpin' Jack Flash)

 Note: With special guests Nicky Hopkins (p) and Bobby Keys (sax on